Ashutosh-kumar-incresco/ashutosh-kumar-incresco/README.md

 </p>

 - 🌱 Currently exploring **Next.js and React Native** for continuous learning.
-- 💬 Let's talk about **React, JavaScript, TypeScript** and Data Structures & Algorithms.
+- 💬 Let's talk about **React, JavaScript, TypeScript**, and Data Structures & Algorithms.
 - 📫 How to reach me: **ashuvinayak1508@gmail.com**
 - 🌟 Always eager to dive into the latest innovations and take on exciting new projects!